LCC-CIT/CS133JS-CourseMaterials/Labs_Alternate/Lab03-Selection.md

 **Problems:**

+1. Use a switch statement to tell the user if a day is a weekday or weekend day.
-1. - Use `prompt()` to ask the user to enter a day of the week and store it in `day`.
+   - Use `prompt()` to ask the user to enter a day of the week and store it in `day`.
    - Write a `switch` statement for `day`.
-   - The cases for `"Saturday"` and `"Sunday"` should both fall through to a block that prints `"It's the weekend!"`.
+   - Add cases for "Saturday" and "Sunday" which should both fall through to a block that prints "It's the weekend!".
-   - Include a `default` case that prints `"It's a weekday."`.
+   - Include a `default` case that prints "It's a weekday.".
+2. This code simulates part of a computer game where some action takes place based on setting a variable.
-2. - Declare a variable `playerAction` and set it to `"attack"`.
+   - Declare a variable `playerAction` and set it to "attack".
    - Write a `switch` statement for `playerAction`.
-   - For the case `"attack"`, write two statements: one that prints `"You swing your sword!"` and another that prints `"You dealt 10 damage."`.
+   - For the case "attack", write two statements: one that prints "You swing your sword!" and another that prints "You dealt 10 damage.".
    - Remember to include a `break` and a `default` case.
+3. Write code that will tell a user if they are passing a class or not.
+   - Declare and initialize three variables: `grade` (a string), `message` (a string) and `isPassing` (a boolean).
-3. - Use `prompt()` to ask for a letter grade (`"A"`, `"B"`, `"C"`, etc.) and store it in `grade`.
+   - Use `prompt()` to ask for a letter grade (`"A"`, `"B"`, `"C"`, etc.) and store it in `grade`.
    - Write a `switch` statement for `grade`.
    - Have cases for `"A"`, `"B"`, and `"C"` all fall through to the same code block.
-   - Inside that block, set a variable `isPassing` to `true` and another variable `message` to `"You passed the class."`.
+   - Inside that block, set a variable `isPassing` to `true` and another variable `message` to "You passed the class.".
 Print both variables.
-   - The `default` case should set `isPassing` to `false` and `message` to `"You must retake the class."`.
+   - The `default` case should set `isPassing` to `false` and `message` to "You must retake the class.".
 Print both variables here as well.
 4. Imagine you are writing a switch statement to simulate controlling the execution of a program.
 The program can be started with the commands "run" or "start" and stopped with the commands "stop" or "end".
    - Declare two variables:  `command` and `operationStatus`, both initialized to empty strings.
    - Use prompt to get a command from the user.
    - Write a `switch` statement for `command`.
    - Add cases "run" and "start"` that fall through to the same block.
-     - Inside that block,, set status to  "running", and print `"Status is now: "` followed by the status.
+     - Inside that block,, set `operationalStatus` to  "running".
    - Add cases "stop" and "end" that fall through to a second block.
-     - set operationStatus to "stopped"
+     - set `operationStatus` to "stopped".
-   - Add a`default` case that sets operationStatus to `"Unknown command"`.
+   - Add a`default` case that sets `operationStatus` to "Unknown command".
-   - After the end of the switch statement  print `"Status is now: "` followed by the status.
+   - After the end of the switch statement  print "Status is now: " followed by the status.